Audrey Hawthorn

 Audrey Genevieve Engle Hawthorn (25 November 1917 – 18 November 2000) was a Canadian anthropologist and author.
 She is known for her work establishing the Museum of Anthropology at the University of British Columbia and creating the concept of visible storage as a means of displaying art in museums.

 Early life and education

 Hawthorn was born in Lewellen, Nebraska on 25 November 1917.
-She grew up in New York City, where she was exposed to anthropology through people that visited her parent's home.
+She grew up in New York City, where she was exposed to anthropology through people that visited her parents' home.
 She received both a B.A.
 (1939) and an M.A.
 (1941) from Columbia University, and while there studied under Ralph Linton.She studied anthropology at Yale University from 1940 until 1941, and there she met and married one of her fellow anthropology students, Harry Hawthorn.

 Career

 With a fellowship from Yale University, Audrey and Harry spent one year working in Bolivia, and published the outcome of their work on social stratification in 1948.
 They moved to Sarah Lawrence College, where they remained until they left for the University of British Columbia in 1947.
 Anti-nepotism rules at the University of British Columbia prevented Audrey from working on the staff due to her husband's position as head of anthropology, so she accepted a volunteer position as curator.
 She was an honorary curator until 1968.
 Hawthorn would later note that she did not want an official position because she was raising children.

 After her husband retired in 1967, she joined the faculty of the anthropology department, thereby becoming the first woman appointed to the department.